scanner-research/scanner/README.md

 contributing!

 ### Running tests
-You can run our full suite of tests by executing `make test` in the directory you used to build Scanner.
-This will run both our C++ tests and our end-to-end tests that verify the python API.
+You can run the full suite of tests by executing `make test` in the directory you used to build Scanner.
+This will run both the C++ tests and the end-to-end tests that verify the python API.

 ## About